learnk8s/learnk8s.io/_blog/deploying-laravel-to-kubernetes/index.md

 3) <a href="https://github.com/kubernetes/minikube/releases" target="_blank" rel="noopener">Minikube</a>

 >Are you having problems installing and running these applications on Windows?
-LearnK8s will be publishing a tutorial on how to accomplish this very soon.
-Subscribe and be notified as soon as new articles get published.
+Check out the article [Getting started with Docker and Kubernetes on Windows 10](https://learnk8s.io/blog/installing-docker-and-kubernetes-on-windows), for a step by step guide.

 __Docker image__